 The Vancouver International Jazz Festival is BC’s largest music festival.
-It attracts hundreds of artists and as many as 500,000 Jazz enthusiasts.
+It attracts hundreds of artists and over 100,000 Jazz enthusiasts.

-In 2025 the festival runs from June 20th until the 29th.
+In 2025 the festival runs from June 20th until July 1st (which is Canada Day).
 It’s an amazing event that draws musicians and Jazz fans from around the world!

 This year the festival celebrates its 40th anniversary!
 Headliner bands in 2025 include Bill Frisell and Grammy Award-winner Richard Bona.